-- Children's Ministry Director
+Children's Ministry Director

 Bachelor's Degree in Ministry and Theology

-- Elementary and Secondary School Teacher, Private
+Elementary and Secondary School Teacher, Private

-- Director of Music Ministry
+Director of Music Ministry

-- Church Media Manager
+Church Media Manager

 Large churches often hire a full-time media manager to oversee the visual, audio, social media, and digital ministry of the congregation.
 At some churches, this role faces inward and primarily focuses on church worship services.
 At other churches, the role faces outward through web-based ministry to the community.

-- Nonprofit Program Manager
+Nonprofit Program Manager

 Master's Degree in Ministry and Theology

-Earning a master's degree in ministry or theology can give students the opportunity to pursue lead positions in churches, nonprofits, and counseling centers.
+Earning a master's degree in ministry or theology can lead to management positions in churches, nonprofits, and counseling centers.
 A master's can also prepare students for doctoral programs.

-- Professional Counselor
+Licensed Professional Counselor

 Many seminaries and Christian graduate schools offer degrees that lead to state licensure as a professional counselor.
-These mental health therapists may work in a church setting or as Christian counselors serving in a private practice or healthcare environment.
+These mental health therapists may work in a church or as Christian counselors serving in a private practice or healthcare environment.
 Licensure requires extensive practice after earning a master's degree.